-In the event of a short circuit, the non-synchronous microgrid immediately eliminates the occurrence of backfeeding by implementing a fault detection system that operates and isolates the faulted MV feeder in a fraction of a cycle.
-The fault detection operates based on under-voltage conditions with measurements on the upstream MV feeders.
-Using the advantage provided by power electronic converters for fast switching of current, it is possible to achieve complete fault isolation in a relatively small time frame.
-Although this method of fault detection would prevent reverse currents well before current magnitudes reach pickup level of the overcurrent relays, proper settings must be applied to the voltage monitoring system to avoid unintended (nuisance) tripping.
+In the event of a short circuit, the nonsynchronous microgrid immediately eliminates the occurrence of backfeeding by implementing a fault detection system that operates and isolates the faulted MV feeder in a fraction of a cycle.
+The fault detection operates based on undervoltage conditions with measurements on the upstream MV feeders.
+Using the advantage provided by power-electronic converters for fast switching of current, it is possible to achieve complete fault isolation in a relatively small timeframe.
+Although this method of fault detection would prevent reverse currents well before current magnitudes reach the pickup level of the overcurrent relays, proper settings must be applied to the voltage monitoring system to avoid unintended (nuisance) tripping.

 III.
-STEADY STATE BEHAVIOR
+STEADY-STATE BEHAVIOR

-This section is devoted to analyzing the steady-state performance of a microgrid installation in a densely loaded lowvoltage secondary network.
-Microgrids are beneficial to reduce voltage violations on geographical zones with low voltages (low voltage pockets) and to help relieve overloaded feeders [33].
-However, other benefits often dismissed are the increase in flexibility to allocate power generation and the energy savings by reducing losses in the system [33].
-Without a microgrid, it is simple to allocate power generation by installing distributed generators (DG) scattered around the network.
-Although this configuration seems more flexible, it poses problems with short circuit currents and overvoltage situations.
+This section is devoted to analyzing the steady-state performance of a microgrid installation in a densely loaded LV secondary network.
+Microgrids are beneficial to reduce voltage violations on geographical zones with LV pockets and to help relieve overloaded feeders [31].
+However, other benefits often dismissed are the increase in flexibility to allocate power generation and the energy savings by reducing losses in the system [31].
+Without a microgrid, it is simple to allocate power generation by installing DGs scattered around the network.
+Although this configuration seems more flexible, it poses problems with short-circuit currents and overvoltage situations.
 Since these two configurations are the most plausible to allocate extra power in a given network, this paper explores their performance.
 All simulation results are compared with the network base case which does not have a microgrid or DG installations.